Deformations of categories of coherent sheaves via quivers with relations: Introduction

 \begin{theorem}[(Theorem \ref{theorem:tiltingbundlepqr})] Let $X$ be any separated Noetherian scheme and let $\mathcal E$ be a tilting bundle on $X$.
 Write $\End \mathcal E = \Bbbk Q^{\mathrm{tilt}} / I$ and let $R^{\mathrm{tilt}}$ be any reduction system satisfying \textup{($\diamond$)} for $I$.
 Then $\mathfrak p (Q^{\mathrm{tilt}}, R^{\mathrm{tilt}})$ controls the deformation theory of the Abelian categories $\Mod (\mathcal O_X)$, $\Qcoh (X)$ and $\coh (X)$. \end{theorem}

 Theorems \ref{theorem:introduction1} and \ref{theorem:introduction2} should generally be understood in the context of {\it formal} deformation theory.
-However, in \cite[\S 9]{barmeierwang} we gave criteria for the existence of {\it algebraizations} of formal deformations, by using the notion of admissible orders $\prec$ on the set of paths of the quiver.
-In particular, this allows one to construct algebraic varieties $V_\prec$ of ``actual'' deformations obtained by evaluating the deformation parameters to a constant, so that the resulting deformations of the Abelian categories or algebras can be compared to the initial one on equal footing.
+In \cite[\S 9]{barmeierwang} we gave criteria for the existence of {\it algebraizations} of formal deformations, by using the notion of admissible orders $\prec$ on the set of paths of the quiver.
+In particular, this allows one to construct algebraic varieties $V_\prec$ of ``actual'' deformations obtained by evaluating the deformation parameters to a constant.
+In view of the Gabriel--Rosenberg reconstruction theorem \cite{gabriel,rosenberg,brandenburg}, the resulting deformations of the Abelian categories or algebras can be viewed as noncommutative schemes which are ``close to'' the original scheme and can be compared to it on equal footing.

 We show in examples, namely for the smooth quasi-projective surfaces $Z_k = \Tot \mathcal O_{\mathbb P^1} (-k)$, how to use this idea to obtain explicit families of actual deformations for the Abelian categories $\Qcoh (Z_k)$, which also give rise to explicit families of generally noncommutative deformations of the $\frac1k (1,1)$ surface singularities.